daisy20170101/SeisSol_Cookbook/index.rst

 wave field and fault output files have the same format as in TPV5.

 .. figure:: LatexFigures/SR_W_tpv12.png
    :alt: Paraivew figure of TPV12 output.
-Fault slip rate in dip-direction (SRd) and vertical velocity (w) in wave field.
-The roughed cutoff surface demonstrates the unstructured tetrahedral meshing.
    :width: 11.00000cm

    Paraivew figure of TPV12 output.
 Fault slip rate in dip-direction